-- c) The extent to which the intrusion towards the road is necessary in order to allow more efficient, practical and/or pleasant use of the remainder of the site. - d) The extent to which alternative practical locations are available for the building. - e) The adverse effects of the building intrusion on the outlook and privacy of people on adjoining sites. - f) The degree to which existing or proposed landscaping mitigates the effects of a reduced building setback from a road. - g) The proximity of the proposed building to the state highway and whether there would be adverse effects on amenity values anticipated to be enjoyed on the site.
+- c) The extent to which the intrusion towards the road is necessary in order to allow more efficient, practical and/or pleasant use of the remainder of the site. - d) The extent to which alternative practical locations are available for the building. - e) The adverse effects of the building intrusion on the outlook and privacy of people on adjoining sites. - f) The degree to which existing or proposed landscaping mitigates the effects of a reduced building setback from a road. - g) The proximity of the proposed building to the State Highway and whether there would be adverse effects on amenity values anticipated to be enjoyed on the site, including effects of noise and vibration on the enjoyment of occupants, and the potential for reverse sensitivity to arise.